Tag: loved

 We tell this tale.
 We are excited for the good guy (Elijah and God).
 Yet, nothing really changed.

-What should us hope and courage, however, is that even Elijah got scared.
+What should us and courage, however, is that even Elijah got scared.
 That huge public event where God shows up…and Elijah runs away.

 Yes, Elijah was threatened.
 Yet, God had just shown up in such a huge way…and Elijah runs away.

 Many people have had a defining experience with God and then “run away”.
-Or, they may have a powerful healing or and then appear to not believe that God is capable of the next thing.
-It is a pretty human behavior.
+Or, they may have a powerful healing or action and then appear to not believe that God is capable of the next thing.
+It is a pretty behavior.

 Elijah was normal.
 He heard from God and he spoke through the .
 He was still normal.